pufengdu/IO8EMMOK/README.md

 Version 1.3

-It will allow your to do this:
+It will allow your to do this.
+Do NOT waste your time trying to use QEMM386 / 386MAX to get similar things done.
+They do not work in MS-DOS 8.0.

 ![Enhanced Windows 3.xx](https://github.com/pufengdu/IO8EMMOK/blob/1.3/screenshot.png?raw=true)